 Less Waste, More Value

 A Dynamic Purchasing System (DPS) allows public sector organisations to open up tenders to smaller local suppliers and new entrants to the market.
 These suppliers can choose either to join a project or skip it depending on whether the DPS contract is within their scope.

 Just-in-time purchasing allows the public sector organisation to quickly and easily add procurement documents and update the terms of contracts, which means bidding processes can be completed and goods and services delivered within days.
 This wastes less money and allows appropriate suppliers to deliver their services more efficiently.

 Get Ahead of the Competition with Tracker’s Tendering Intelligence

-Find and win more public sector opportunities on Dynamic Purchasing Systems with Tracker Intelligence.
-Start your free trial today!
+Find and win more public sector opportunities on Dynamic Purchasing Systems with Tracker.
+Start your free 3-day trial or request a free personalised live demo today!